LLNL/camp/docs/sphinx/user_guide/feature/resource.rst

 Comparison of resources must be of the same type.
-In other words, you can compare two generic resources for equality OR two specific (or typed) resources for equality.
-If you need to compare a generic resource with a specific resource, you have to convert the specific (typed) resource to a generic one.
+In other words, you can compare two generic resources for equality OR two concrete (or typed) resources for equality.
+If you need to compare a generic resource with a concrete resource, you have to convert the concrete (typed) resource to a generic one.
 For example:

 .. code-block:: cpp